Nenjangal: Production

 When Vijayakumar was in search of a child actress to portray Ganesan's daughter, he found Meena and approached her mother to let her daughter act in the film to which she agreed.

 Soundtrack

-The soundtrack was composed by Shankar–Ganesh and lyrics of the songs were penned by Vaali.
+The soundtrack was composed by Shankar–Ganesh and lyrics of the songs were penned by Vaali while the lyrics for an item number were penned by actor Vijayakumar.

-Reception
+Critical reception

 Thiraignani of Kalki felt it is carelessness on the part of the director to trivialise the story which should have been taken seriously.
+Balumani of Anna praised Ganesan's acting but felt Vijayakumar and Manjula just come and go and praised humour and Shankar Ganesh's music and concluded this is amongst those films which come and go unnoticed soon.